 1603 (25th July)

-James and Anne were crowned King and Queen of England at Westminster Abbey.
+James and Anne were crowned King James I and Queen Anne of England at Westminster Abbey.

 James’s request to unite England and Scotland and be named King of Great Britain was refused by both the English and Scottish governments.

 James published ‘A Counterblaste to Tobacco’ in which he denounced the practice of smoking tobacco.